FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 ```solidity
 function submitBlock(bytes32 root)
 ```
 The validator submits the block header, `root` of each child chain block.
+More than one block can be submitted per call by appending the roots to one another.

 <br >